-To be able to infer path preference with a high accuracy for our event classification, we took a different approach from all the previous studies.
+To infer path preference with a high accuracy for our event classification, we took a different approach from all the previous studies.
 Instead of emulating the router's decision process, we propose to look at the end result of the router's decision: the usage time of each path.
-The usage time is defined as the cumulative duration of time that a path remains in the router's routing table.
+The usage time is defined as the cumulative duration of time that a path remains in the router's routing table for each destination (or prefix).
 Assuming that the Internet routing is relatively stable most of the time and failures are recovered promptly, then most preferred paths should be used most and thus remain in the routing table for the longest time.
 Given our study period is only one month, during this time period it is unlikely that significant changes happened to routing policies and/or ISP peering connections in the Internet.
 Thus we conjecture that relative preferences of routing paths remained stable for most, if not all, the destinations during our study period.
-Figure 5 shows the path usage time distribution for a monitor router with IP address 12.0.1.63.
-We counted the total number of distinct AS paths that appeared in this router's routing table during the month, which is slightly over 120,000.
-Note that one AS path may be used to reach one or multiple destination prefixes, and the usage time for a path is accounted as long as there is at least one prefix using that path.
-About 20% of the paths (or 25,000) stay in the table for the entire measurement period, and about 90,000 paths that appeared in the routing table for only a small fraction of the period, ranging from a few days to some small number of seconds.
+Figure 5 shows the path usage time distribution for the monitor with IP address 12.0.1.63 (AT&T).
+The total number of distinct ASPATH-prefix pairs that appeared in this router's routing table during the month is slightly less then 650,000 (corresponding to about 190,000 prefixes).
+About 23% of the ASPATH-prefix pairs (the 150,000 on the left side of the curve) stayed in the table for the entire measurement period, and about 500,000 ASPATH-prefix pairs appeared in the routing table for only a fraction of the period, ranging from a few days to some small number of seconds.